oneapi-src/oneTBB/rfcs/proposed/parallel_block_for_task_arena/README.md

   * What if we just indicated the end of the "Parallel Phase"?

 The extended state machine aims to answer these questions.
-* The first call to the “Start of PB” will transition into the “Parallel Phase” state.
+* The first call to the “Start of Phase” will transition into the “Parallel Phase” state.
-* The last call to the “End of PB” will transition back to the “Delayed leave” state or into the "One-time Fast leave" if it is indicated that threads should leave sooner.
+* The last call to the “End of Phase” will transition back to the “Delayed leave” state or into the "One-time Fast leave" if it is indicated that threads should leave sooner.
-* Concurrent or nested calls to the “Start of PB” or the “End of PB” increment/decrement reference counter.
+* Concurrent or nested calls to the “Start of Phase” or the “End of Phase” increment/decrement reference counter.

 <img src="parallel_phase_state_final.png" width=800>